LanTech-code/.github/profile/README.md

 ## 🤝 Let's Build Something Together

-Whether you're a startup looking for a trusted technology partner, an enterprise planning a modernization, or a developer interested in joining our team — we'd love to hear from you.
+Looking for a reliable **software development partner in India**?
+Whether you're a startup founder seeking a technical co-pilot, an enterprise planning a **digital transformation**, or a developer interested in joining our team — we'd love to hear from you.

 <div align="center">